Image

 Why adults 50 years of age and older should get vaccinated

-As of October 2024, the Centers for Disease Control and Prevention recommends that all adults 50 years of age and older get vaccinated against pneumococcal disease.
+As of October 2024, the US Centers for Disease Control and Prevention recommends that all adults 50 years of age and older get vaccinated against pneumococcal disease.
 This change reflects growing evidence that the risk of serious illness increases with age.
-Adults aged 19 years and older with conditions such as chronic liver disease, chronic heart disease or chronic lung disease should also get vaccinated according to the Centers for Disease Control and Prevention.
+Adults aged 19 years and older with conditions such as chronic liver disease, chronic heart disease or chronic lung disease should also get vaccinated according to the US Centers for Disease Control and Prevention.

 Types of pneumococcal vaccines